cmpmolonc/BC/README.md

 | 2 |  69 | 2003-08-01 to 2003-09-23 |
 | 3 | 109 | 2004-07-28 to 2004-09-02 |

-*Table A. Batches identified in dataset GSE6532 correlate with analysis date contained with source .cel files*
+*Table B. Batches identified in dataset GSE6532 correlate with analysis date contained with source .cel files*

 ## Molecular subtype distribution